 All staff engaged on the College's operations, including members of the Senior Management Team and teaching staff, are employed by LIPA.
-As such the staff are employed on the same terms as other LIPA staff.

 The pay of the Chief Executive and senior post holders is determined by LIPA's Remuneration Committee, having regard to pay scales in the sector and the performance of the individual employees.
 The pay of teachers is set through discussion between the Chief Executive, the Director and the Director of Administration and Personnel, and reflects national scales.